jbush001/jbush001.github.io/_posts/2013-12-01-evaluating-instruction-set-tradeoffs.markdown

 ### Mixing Vector and Scalar Operands

-One of the features of this instruction set that differs from more conventional vector architectures--at least the ones that I have studied--is the ability to mix vector and scalar operands.
+One of the features of this instruction set that differs from some more conventional vector architectures is the ability to mix vector and scalar operands.
 For example:

     add_i v0, v2, s1

-In this case, the value in scalar register s1 is duplicated across all lanes.
+In this example, the value in scalar register s1 is duplicated across all lanes.
-There are a number of examples of places where this is useful, for example when loop values are shared among parallel instances of an execution kernel, or for 'uniform' variables like information about directional lights.
-The tradeoff of this feature, as before, is that several additional instruction bits are needed to encode the types of the instruction operands.
+There are a number of instances where this is useful, for example, when loop values or parameters are shared among parallel instances of an execution kernel.
+The tradeoff, as before, is that several additional instruction bits are needed to encode the types of the instruction operands.

-Static analysis of the code shows that this feature isn't frequently used across the entire program, but is used often within core routines that are executed frequently.
+Static analysis of the code shows that this feature isn't used a lot across the entire program, but is used often within core routines that are executed frequently.
 Disabling this feature requires one extra instruction per use to copy the value from a scalar to vector register first.
 Running an